Blood-Testing Device to Catch Disease Early

 Next, the captured CTC cells are stained with fluorescent antibodies in order to distinguish them from other components of the blood sample.

-From there, the system’s integrated imaging system, which possesses Artificial Intelligence-based algorithms, analyzes the malignant cells based on their morphology.
+From there, the system’s integrated imaging system, which possesses Artificial Intelligence-based algorithms, analyses the malignant cells based on their morphology.

 Finally, a report is drafted with the results and given to the patient’s physician.